gemini-series/gemini-series.github.io/_posts/2023-02-21-datagraph.markdown

 ## Overview

 DataGraph is a macOS application that is like a Swiss army knife for data!
-Datagraph provies a 'no code' visual design environment for publication-quality graphics, allowing anyone to quickly and easily:
+DataGraph provides a 'no code' visual design environment for publication-quality graphics, allowing anyone to quickly and easily:

 * build custom graphs
 * carry out real-time data exploration